endsan/Exercise2/Part1/README.md

 > A variable or abstract data type, to control access to a common resource by multiple processes (in a concurrent system)

 ### What is a mutex?
 > A mutially exclusive flag.
-It allowes one thread in and block the access to all the other threads.
+It allowes one thread in and blocks the access to all the other threads.

 ### What is the difference between a mutex and a binary semaphore?
 > A mutex semaphore is "owned" by the task that takes it.
 If task B attempts to semGive a mutex currently held by task A, task B will fail and return an error.
 For binary semphores, task B is penden waiting for something to happen.
 Then task B should run and take appropriate actions for the sensor trip, and then go back to waiting.